 - Variety of Graphite Artists Pencils, many brands are available.
 Buy at least five different hardnesses so that you can learn how to use them in different situations.
 1 of each: 8B, 4B, 2B, HB, 2H for example, or buy a pre-packaged set that includes a range of hardnesses.

-- pencils from Michael’s & Hobby Lobby are typically cheap brands that are significantly lesser quality.
+- pencils from Michael’s & Hobby Lobby are typically inexpensive brands that are significantly lesser quality.
 I used to recommend the Raffine brand from Jerry’s Artarama, but have since decided they break more easily than other brands, and don’t recommend them anymore.
 You really do get what you pay for and the cheap pencils will be irritating.

 - 1 small 6 inch ruler (clear plastic rulers are easier to use).